 Benefits of Working with Medicare Supplement Brokers

-- When you contact a reputable broker for a quote, you’ll never be pressured to buy, and your quote will come without any obligation.
+Medicare Supplement brokers do this every day.
+This means a broker can spot issues and can give you advice based on experience.
+When you contact a reputable broker for a quote, you’ll never be pressured to buy, and your quote comes without any obligation.

 Medicare Supplement Brokers & Medicare Advantage brokers must be licensed in the state where they sell policies, and they must complete additional training related to Medicare.
 But a license doesn’t ensure that the broker has experience and will put your interests first.

-- Some brokers and agents handle all types of insurance, including auto and property insurance.
-This “one stop shopping” sounds convenient, but really it means that you’ll have a broker who knows a little bit about everything, not a true Medicare expert.
+Some brokers and agents handle all types of insurance, including auto and property insurance.
+This “one-stop shopping” sounds convenient, but really it means that you’ll have a broker who knows a little bit about everything, not a true Medicare expert.

-- Some brokers work with only one or two insurance companies.
+Some brokers work with only one or two insurance companies.
 This means the broker will only offer you plans from those insurers, even if another insurance company offers the same coverage at a far lower price.

 To get the best coverage at the lowest price, look for an independent broker who specializes in Medicare.
 They can shop rates from multiple insurance companies.